nakaraan/stai100-midtermcapstone-draft/README.md

 ## Running the project

-**Everything below is plain commands, run by hand — no scripts, no wrapper tooling required.** Four terminal windows, each running one piece, is the whole setup.
+**Everything below is plain commands** Four terminal windows, each running one piece, is the whole setup.
 Every terminal window is independent: if you close one, only that one piece goes down.